imagej/imagej.github.io/pages/2011-10-16_-_The_Art_of_Debugging.md

 description: test description
 ---

-{% capture includecontent %} The following is a blog post from {% include person content='Schindelin' %} originally published on the ImageJDev web site. {% endcapture %}

-{% include info-box content=includecontent %}
+{% capture content %} The following is a blog post from {% include person content="Schindelin" %} originally published on the ImageJDev web site. {% endcapture %} {% include sidebox-right content=content %}

 *This is an experiment.
 I will write this blog entry in a completely non-technical style, just for fun.
 Hope you enjoy it, if not: stop